 Social assistance (the most important means-tested benefit in place) assesses entitlement according to benefit unit income.
 The benefit unit is the nuclear family - the couple (cohabiting or married) or single adult plus any dependent children.
+However, income from other first degree family members living together under the same roof and pooling income sources are taken into account for the means-test.
 Being assessed is the factual income at the moment of application for social assistance at the local Centre for Public Assistance (CPAS).
 The applicant has to declare all factual income, not only official.
 Some income sources (e.g. child benefits) are discarded in the means-test.
 The applicant/beneficiary is bound to provide all the necessary information and to contact the CPAS if something changed in his or her personal (financial) situation.
 The CPAS are obliged to revise the means-test on a yearly basis.
 However, it belongs to the discretionary power of the local Social Service Departments to do the assessment on a more frequent basis.